The members of the 2023 Conference Committee:

-Dr. Liz Herman is an STC Associate Fellow and co-facilitator of the Women in Tech Comm Special Interest Group Community of Interest.
+Dr. Liz Herman is an STC Associate Fellow and co-facilitator of the Women in Tech Comm Special Interest Group.
 She writes, speaks, and teaches on technical communication, project management, and knowledge management topics.

 Jim Bousquet has over 30 years of experience in software engineering, project management, technical writing, and customer training.
 He has worked mainly in the health sciences and, currently, in the banking sector.
 Jim has degrees in biology, physiology, and systems design engineering, and certificates in technical writing and teaching adults.
 A longtime STC volunteer, he was also one of the organizers of Fluxible, an annual UX design conference in Waterloo, Ontario, where he lives.

-Pam Noreault is a Delivery Director at RWS Inc. She has over 20 years of experience in technical communications, education, and management.
+Pam Noreault is a Principal Information Architect at Ellucian.
+She has over 20 years of experience in technical communications, education, and management.
 She specializes in content strategy, customer engagement, content conversions, and social networking strategies.
 Pam has an undergraduate degree in education from The Ohio State University and a master’s degree in English and Professional Writing from Wright State University.
 When she’s not trying out new gadgets or trying to innovate in the business world, she’s hiking with her three dogs and listening to audio books.

-Dr. Jackie Damrau is an STC Fellow, the Book Review Editor of the Technical Communication journal, and Co-Chair, 2022-2023 Education Committee.
+Dr. Jackie Damrau is an STC Fellow, the Book Review Editor of the Technical Communication journal, and Co-Chair of the 2022-2023 Education Committee.
 She works for Cathedral Plumbing LLC and is assigned to the MiView IS application team.
 Jackie serves a dual role as Scrum Master/Sr. Business Analyst where she writes user stories and project-related documents for a commercial home builder application related to the plumbing industry.